-CELEBRATION 1ST CLASS-Celebration 1st Class is a group consisting of singers, dancers, and musicians.
-Members are selected through auditions, open to all students.
+CELEBRATION 1ST CLASS-Celebration 1st Class is a group of singers selected through auditions which are open to all students.
+The group has represented Roane State at the local and national level.

 THE ROANE STATE SINGERS-This chorus is the official college choral organization.
 It performs a repertoire of standard choral selections at various college, public school, church, civic, and community functions.